Transforming people & places through skateboarding.

 Nottingham skatepark patches

-We’ve designed 3 embroidered patches depicting Nottingham’s Lady Bay, King Eddie’s, and Arnold Bowls skateparks - ready to be sewn onto your bag, jacket, hat, suitcase, or just collected as a souvenir!
+Our 2025 range of embroidered patches depicting Nottingham skateparks now has a new addition - Tram Line Spot!
+The landmark skateable space just had to feature in time for winter.
+These patches are ready to be sewn onto your bag, jacket, hat, suitcase, or just collected as a souvenir!

 Inspired by the American tradition of National Park patches - cloth badges that became souvenirs in the post-WWII boom of tourism around parks that were protected solely for leisure, recreation, and the enjoyment of people.